jina-ai/jina-hub/README.md

 docker run jinaai/hub.examples.mwu_encoder --port_in 55555 --port_out 55556
 ```

-or, use the Pod image in the Flow API:
+...or use the Pod image in the Flow API:
 ```python
 from jina.flow import Flow